pffy/decoy-app/README.md

 $ mkdir foo
 ```

-3. Change the directory to the bew folder:
+3. Change the directory to the new folder:
 ```bash
 $ cd foo
 ```